How Long Do You Have to Report a Car Accident?

 - A vehicle was damaged

-While it is expected that you will file a report as soon as possible, Virginia requires that you file a police report within 24 hours of the accident.
-If medical injuries prevent you from reporting, you are then expected to report the accident as soon as is possible.
+If medical injuries prevent you from reporting, you are then expected to report the accident as soon as possible.

 Auto accidents are often very hectic.
 It can be difficult to remember the appropriate steps to take following an auto accident.
 The steps you take, however, can affect your ability to seek compensation.
 The following steps are important immediately following an auto accident:

-- Receive medical help: It is important to focus on your health first.
+It is important to focus on your health first.
 If you do not receive medical assistance at the scene, be sure to visit your health provider for a follow-up.
+If you fail to get medical attention or delay treatment, you could not only delay the healing process but also give insurers a chance to undervalue or deny your claim.
+They may argue that by forgoing treatment, you worsened your injuries.

-Statute of limitations is a state-set limit on the time limit you have to file a lawsuit claim.
-In most auto accident cases, we are seeking a settlement from the insurance providers.
-There are some cases, however, when a lawsuit is necessary.
+Statute of limitations is a state-set limit on the time limit you have to file a lawsuit.
+In most auto accident cases, we begin by seeking a settlement from the insurance providers.
+There are some cases, however, that require taking legal action.
 Following an auto accident case, the statutes of limitation in Virginia are:

-- To seek compensation for injuries caused by the accident, you have two years from the date of the accident to file a lawsuit.
+- To seek compensation for injuries caused by the accident, you have two years from the date of the accident to file a lawsuit, according to Code § 8.01-243.

 - To cover damages to your vehicle, you have five years from the date of the accident to file a lawsuit.

-- For compensation from an auto accident that led to the wrongful death of a loved one, you must file a lawsuit within two years of the death date.
+- For compensation from an auto accident that led to the wrongful death of a loved one, you must file a lawsuit within two years of the death date, according to Code § 8.01-244.

 How a Car Accident Lawyer Can Assist You

-The attorneys at The Parrish Law Firm are ready to evaluate the details of your auto accident case.
+The attorneys at the Parrish Law Firm, PLLC are ready to evaluate the details of your auto accident case.
 We offer a free consultation that will allow us to get to know you and your case better.
 You can also learn more about our attorneys and services during this consultation.

 Establishing fault is an important part of auto accident cases.
 If you are at fault for the car accident, the law may limit your claim.
 We will assist you in proving liability by collecting the necessary documents, calling on witnesses, and collecting the appropriate evidence in your personal injury case.